Skip to content

 Data privacy, security, and admin controls

-The first question every IT and legal team asks is whether employee use leaks data.
+The first question every IT and legal team asks about Claude for business is whether employee use leaks data.
 The reassuring baseline: on Team and Enterprise, Anthropic does not train its models on your conversations or uploads by default — it's a contractual commitment, not a setting someone can forget to toggle.
 And Claude inherits your existing permissions, so it can't surface anything an employee couldn't already see.

 Enterprise layers on the governance a security review demands.
 Anthropic's Enterprise plan documentation covers the full set: SSO and SCIM for identity, audit logging and a compliance API for oversight, data-residency options, and zero data retention for API usage.
 The table below is the shorthand we use when a client asks what changes as they climb the tiers.